jaswingumpella/codevision/PRD.md

 The UI now gets two new sections:

 Logger Insights: a page with a table of all logged messages.
 It shows columns like Class, Level, Message, Variables, “PII Risk?” and “PCI Risk?”, and the source line number.
-The UI provides filters to help drill down – e.g. filter by class name (text search), by log level, and toggles to show only entries with PII risk or PCI risk.
-This helps auditors quickly focus on potentially dangerous logging.
-The user can also expand any row to see the full log message template with the variables filled in or listed.
-Download buttons allow exporting the log table as CSV or PDF for reporting.
+The UI provides richer filters so reviewers can combine class + log-level filters with free-text message searches and global “Expand All / Collapse All” controls.
+Combined with the row-level toggles (PII-only, PCI-only), this lets auditors focus on the few risky messages hidden inside very large projects.
+The user can expand snippets inline or use the global expand toggle to compare entire payloads.
+Download buttons still allow exporting the log table as CSV or PDF for reporting.

 PCI/PII Scan: a page listing the raw sensitive findings across the repo.
 It’s a table with columns: File, Line, Snippet (a preview of the text around the match), Type (PII vs PCI), Severity, and an indication if the finding was ignored (suppressed).
 A toggle lets the user hide ignored findings, and there are CSV/PDF export options as well for this data.